 Your first task is to make a list of everything that needs to be taken care of.
 Make a list per room, and once you’re done, you can organize it further.
 Prioritize each room and then prioritize each of the tasks that will take place in the room, from painting to decorating.
 Remember, you can’t tackle the paint job before the plaster has been taken care of.
 Before you lay any flooring, you should paint the walls first.
 There is a right way and a wrong way to renovate a home, and while it’s all down to common sense, it’s easy to get mixed up if you’re not organized.

 If you plan to knock down walls, you should have a discretionary budget to repair any issues resulting from this type of work.
 You may uncover dampness, rotting, pointing issues, etc. If this type of situation crops up, then there will be electrical, plumbing plastering, windows, tiling, painting, decorating, flooring, etc., to consider after the fact.

 It would help if you considered what needs to be done as soon as possible, as well as what you’d like to take care of to improve your standard of living.
-There are certain areas you can cut corners on in terms of budget, and others that you should not take that risk.
+You can cut corners on in terms of budget and others that you should not take that risk.
 Know where you want to spend big and shave the budget to benefit the bigger picture.